TIY-Houston-Front-End-Engineering/Course-Guide/Resources/Presentations.md

 #Presentations

+>We Learn
+>10% of what we READ
+>20% of what we HEAR
+>30% of what we SEE
+>50% of what we SEE and HEAR
+>70% of what is DISCUSSED with OTHERS
+>80% of what is EXPERIENCED PERSONALLY
+>95% of what we TEACH TO SOMEONE ELSE
+>  ~ William Glasser

-##Give a talk to your classmates on one of the given topics listed below.
+Prepare a talk for your classmates based on one of the topics listed below.

 ###Tips and Requirements